Skip to Content

 beaten egg yolks, Pecorino Romano and black pepper stirred together in a glass bowl for homemade pasta carbonara sauce

-• Cheese.
-Pecorino Romano is the classic Roman cheese and it’s the most traditional cheese to use to make carbonara.
-If you prefer Parmesan (or that’s what you can find) it will work just fine and some people even prefer its slightly less sharp flavor.
+• Cheese: Pecorino Romano is the classic Roman cheese and it’s the most traditional cheese to use to make carbonara.
+If you prefer Parmesan (or that’s what you can find) it will work just fine.
 Whichever you use, DO NOT buy pre-shredded cheese.
 You’ll need to grate it freshly & finely with a microplane grater or with the finest holes of your box grater.
-And if you’d like to learn all about Pecorino Romano, this is a pretty fun little video about it, just FYI in case you (like we) like to watch videos about cheeses in your spare time.

-• Cured pig.
-Guanciale, which is cured pork cheek, is very fatty.
-It’s the classic cured meat for carbonara and if you can find it, spring for it!
-You only need 4 ounces and boy, will you taste the ROI.
-However, if you can’t track it down, pancetta will also make a lovely carbonara sauce.
-And, in a total pinch, thick-cut bacon will work.
+• Cured pig: Guanciale (cured pork cheek) is very fatty and very salty and is the classic meat for carbonara.
+If you can find it, spring for it!
+You only need 4 ounces and boy, will you taste the difference.
+If you can’t find guanciale, pancetta is a great second option and — in a total pinch — thick-cut bacon will work.

 • Eggs.
-Many carbonara recipes call for whole eggs, but we decided to cut right to the chase and are using just the yolks.
-Yes, the eggs are raw-ish.
-They don’t (at least aren’t supposed to) get cooked in a way that you’d totally recognize.
-They shouldn’t scramble (we’ll talk more about that later)—instead, they’ll swirl together with cheese and pasta cooking water and lots of rendered guanciale fat to make an insanely rich and creamy carbonara sauce.
+We use just the yolks for richness and silkiness.
+Yes, the eggs in carbonara are raw-ish.
+They shouldn’t scramble (we’ll talk more about that later).
+Instead, the eggs swirl together with cheese and starchy pasta cooking water and lots of rendered pork fat to make a super rich and creamy carbonara sauce.
 Use the very best eggs you can!
 Gorgeously bright orange yolks, please.
+And if you need to avoid eggs that are not cooked all the way through, you might love our Cacio e Pepe pasta recipe, which is similarly creamy but without eggs.

 diced guanciale being cooked in olive oil in a skillet for homemade pasta carbonara